awu43/snowpack-start/README.md

 ## Issues
 ### Known
-* `@snowpack/web-test-runner-plugin` has not been verified to work with Vue or LitElement.
+* Starting with Snowpack v3.1 and as of June 10, 2021 (v3.5.6), image/JSON imports break builds using the built-in bundler ([#3109](https://github.com/snowpackjs/snowpack/issues/3109)).
+Workaround [here](https://github.com/snowpackjs/snowpack/issues/3109#issuecomment-821514740) (copy to a JS file, then add `./<your-js-file>.js` to `plugins` in `snowpack.config.mjs`).
-* ESLint init only supports React and Vue, additional setup required for using ESLint with Svelte, Preact, and LitElement.
+* `eslint --init` only supports React and Vue, additional setup required for Svelte, Preact, and LitElement.
+* `eslint --init` only installs packages with npm, no option to use Yarn or pnpm.

 ### Reporting
 Please report any other issues [here](https://github.com/awu43/snowpack-start/issues).